yunuskorkmaz/docs.tr-tr/docs/framework/ui-automation/find-a-ui-automation-element-for-a-list-item.md

 - elements, finding for list items
-- UI Automation, finding elements for List items ms.assetid: c326ad2b-2144-4f64-ae4c-d850c74f95c5 ms.openlocfilehash: 2b9fb1ffe4b20074de66afe6d418a7cf5d39be0c
+- UI Automation, finding elements for List items ms.assetid: c326ad2b-2144-4f64-ae4c-d850c74f95c5 ms.openlocfilehash: 63181de26f7d8efda99d5b5d71b006cde44823a3
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "71043720"
+ms.locfileid: "74433553"
 ---
 # <a name="find-a-ui-automation-element-for-a-list-item"></a>Liste Öğesi İçin UI Otomasyon Öğesi Bulma
 > [!NOTE]
-> Bu belge, [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] <xref:System.Windows.Automation> ad alanında tanımlanan yönetilen sınıfları kullanmak isteyen .NET Framework geliştiricilere yöneliktir.
-Hakkında [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)]en son bilgiler için bkz [.
-Windows Otomasyonu API 'si: UI Otomasyonu](https://go.microsoft.com/fwlink/?LinkID=156746).
+> This documentation is intended for .NET Framework developers who want to use the managed [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)] classes defined in the <xref:System.Windows.Automation> namespace.
+For the latest information about [!INCLUDE[TLA2#tla_uiautomation](../../../includes/tla2sharptla-uiautomation-md.md)], see [Windows Automation API: UI Automation](/windows/win32/winauto/entry-uiauto-win32).

- Bu konu, öğenin dizini bilindiğinde <xref:System.Windows.Automation.AutomationElement> liste içindeki bir öğe için nasıl alınacağını gösterir.
+ This topic shows how to retrieve an <xref:System.Windows.Automation.AutomationElement> for an item within a list when the index of the item is known.

 ## <a name="example"></a>Örnek
- Aşağıdaki örnek, <xref:System.Windows.Automation.TreeWalker> bir listesinden ve <xref:System.Windows.Automation.AutomationElement.FindAll%2A>diğeri kullanılarak belirtilen bir öğeyi almanın iki yolunu gösterir.
+ The following example shows two ways of retrieving a specified item from a list, one using <xref:System.Windows.Automation.TreeWalker> and the other using <xref:System.Windows.Automation.AutomationElement.FindAll%2A>.

- İlk teknik denetimler için [!INCLUDE[TLA2#tla_win32](../../../includes/tla2sharptla-win32-md.md)] daha hızlı bir şekilde eğilimindedir, ancak İkincisi Windows Presentation Foundation (WPF) denetimleri için daha hızlıdır.
+ The first technique tends to be faster for [!INCLUDE[TLA2#tla_win32](../../../includes/tla2sharptla-win32-md.md)] controls, but the second is faster for Windows Presentation Foundation (WPF) controls.

  [!code-csharp[UIAClient_snip#184](../../../samples/snippets/csharp/VS_Snippets_Wpf/UIAClient_snip/CSharp/ClientForm.cs#184)]
  [!code-vb[UIAClient_snip#184](../../../samples/snippets/visualbasic/VS_Snippets_Wpf/UIAClient_snip/VisualBasic/ClientForm.vb#184)]